boldare/boldare-tech/content/posts/2018-10-30_Docker-dev-and-prod-ready-setup-for-SPA-app.md

 Nowadays, frontend applications have a lot of dependencies (everyone knows these funny memes about the size of `node_modules` directory) and ways to be successfully started, deployed and built, so it's not a piece of cake.
 I think everyone started with client apps where we're editing files live on production and probably everything was in one file, or if not, the whole files were available from the client side.
-Fortunately, this times is gone, for most of us. :)
+Fortunately, those times is gone, for most of us. :)

 ### <a name="source-vs-artifact"></a>Source vs. Artifact